elielvipata/JewelSamples/README.md

 ## Other Projects
 [Book Rental App](https://github.com/elielvipata/BookRentalApp)
 - Book search engine built on top of google books for iOS
-- Used a parse server as a backend
+- Used a selfhosted NoSQL parse server as a backend

 [xG Analyzer](https://github.com/CS407Team/xGAnalyzer)
 - Selfhosted Server App that uses logisitcal regression and multi-linear regression and a decision tree to simulate and predict the results of English Premier league